 We strongly recommend that you use the mast stop switch as your zero depth reference.
-This way, you can push the depth reset button (to make sure the counter is at zero) when the drill hit the mast stop switch.
+This way, you can push the depth reset button (to make sure the counter is at zero) when the drill hits the mast stop switch.
 Later, you can add/subtract the constant offset between the cutters and the ice surface from all the depth readings.
 There is too much chance for human error if you try to do this another way in the field.

-2.1 Encoder and depth counters
+2.5 Encoder and depth counter

 The encoder supplied produces 512 ppr.
 The circumference of the cable when lying on the sheave is approximately 90.78cm, so the conversion factor to compute cm/pulse is 0.1772.
 You may wish to check this conversion factor by performing a calibration.
-The conversion factor of 0.1772 has been programmed into both counters.

-Figure 41 - Control Panel
+Figure 40 - Control Panel